 |+49 631 93038529|

 I am a research group leader at the Max Planck Institute for Software Systems in Kaiserslautern and teach at the University of Kaiserslautern (see below a list of course I offer).
 Moreover, I am principal investigator in various research projects:

 My research interests broadly lie in the intersection of machine learning and formal methods.
 I am especially interested in combining inductive techniques from the area of machine learning and symbolic techniques from the area of logic.
-The goal of my group is to build intelligent, automated tools for the design, the construction, and the analysis of hardware, software, and cyber-physical systems.
+The goal of my group is to build automated tools for the design, the construction, and the analysis of intelligent systems.

 My group is working on a number of topics, including: